Matrix (numismatics)

 In numismatics, a matrix is an intermediate mould used in the process of manufacturing coins.
 The use of a matrix lengthens the production of dies, but makes for a gain in consistency.

 Terminology

 The matrix is an "original die": indeed it has its design in the same sense as a die.
 The design is incised into the matrix, which is used to create punches.
-Creation of a matrix addresses the basic problem for coinage of multiplying dies, i.e. having enough accurate copies of dies to produce long runs of essentially identical coins.
+The creation of a matrix addresses the basic problem for the coinage of multiplying dies, i.e. having enough accurate copies of dies to produce long runs of essentially identical coins.
 The creation of a master punch from a matrix is called "hobbing".

 In contrast, a patrix is a type of master punch with a design in relief, used to create dies.